 A: No. Even with a finish, most wood bowls and vases will still absorb liquids and will damage the finish or wood.
 Glass tubes, specially designed for vases, can be inserted in a wood vase to contain your water and flowers.

-A: The short answer is "Yes."
-The long answer is "It depends."
-It depends on if the wood is still in good condition, whether I can get the wood quickly enough that I can get some good quality pieces from it to use.
-See more at Custom Wood-Turning.
+A: The short answer is “Yes.”
+The long answer is “It depends.”
+It depends on if the wood is still in good condition, whether I can get the wood quickly enough that I can get some good quality pieces from it.
+Read more at Custom Wood-Turning.

 A: Typically no. Soft woods like pine typically don’t yield a good quality item and the the sappy woods make a mess.
 That said, I do turn a few items from a good piece of Cedar.
 The mix of the red heart wood and the white sap wood can yield beautiful pieces.